-They're a beautiful bird and my wildlife-loving heart called out for them to survive.
+They're a beautiful bird, and my wildlife-loving heart called out for them to survive.
 I determined to do some research and find some answers to my questions, starting with where they came from.

-Where Peafowl Come From
+Where Peacocks Come From in the Wild

 In order to explore how these birds live, we'll need to keep certain terms in mind.
 The peacock really refers to the male only (hence "cock").
 The female is a peahen, the young ones are peachicks, and together they are peafowl.